 We said you will access jumps from level 30.
 Jumps in essence are off global cooldown abilities that have a long cooldown but various effects:

 Jump: deals damage while allowing you to it the enemy once then go back to where you were.
 This should NOT be used for mobility as it really does nothing to help you “move”.
 It should also be used in conjunction with Power Surge cooldown which increases the power of your next jump by 50%.

 Elusive Jump: Great to use for threat reduction and to quickly get out of harm’s way.
-It has a long cooldown so make sure to really use when it counts, the jump range is quite nice (15 yalms) so also make sure not to jump off a ledge with it.
+It has a short cooldown so make good use of it to either get out of AoEs or get somewhere quickly, the jump range is quite nice (15 yalms) so also make sure not to jump off a ledge with it.

 Dragonfire Dive: This is a very powerful jump that deals really high damage to all enemies near the target.
 This is absolutely great for AoE situations or if you know that this is gonna be a single target fight it can simply be used whenever available.
 However, it does not work with Power Surge, so save that for Jump.

 By level 60 you would have been introduced to 2 new additions: Blood of the Dragon and your 2 new combo skills that convert your existing combos into 4-skill combos instead of 3-skill combos while Blood of the Dragon is active.